-☐ Identify the name and title of each of the BTA mandatory team members and any additional team members who participated in the threat assessment.
-Mandatory team members must be added to the school's core team and any additional team members must be added to the student's BTA team (Refer to EdPlan Main Menu> Resource Information> BTA).
+□ Identify the name and title of each of the BTA mandatory team members and any additional team members who participated in the threat assessment.
+Mandatory team members must be added to the school's core team and any additional team members must be added to the student's BTA team.
+All BTA team members must sign the finalized document either electronically or manually.
+(Refer to EdPlan Main Menu > Resource Information > BTA).